apache/sling-site/src/main/jbake/content/documentation/bundles/sling-pipes/bindings.md

 ## additional bindings

-additional bindings is a [node you add to your pipe definition](/documentation/bundles/sling-pipes/execution-monitoring.html#jcr-persistence-of-a-pipe.html), that sets bindings for the whole pipe execution.
+`additionalBindings` is a [node you add to any pipe definition](/documentation/bundles/sling-pipes/execution-monitoring.html#jcr-persistence-of-a-pipe.html), that sets its properties as bindings for this pipe's context execution. you can also add `additionalBindings/providers` children, that should be read-only pipes that will get executed before this pipe execution, to provide dynamic bindings.

 You can also add some through [pipe builder api](/documentation/bundles/sling-pipes/execution-monitoring.html#pipe-builder-api) with a map of bindings